fantomPets/fantomPets/README.md

 We intentionally attempted to use game language and as little web3 jargon as possible throughout the application.

+> A fantom-testnet version of the site can be viewed here: [https://fantompets.vercel.app](https://fantompets.vercel.app)

 # What it does
 ## Why build a game on the Fantom Blockchain & IPFS?